flashflashrevolution/rrr-web-components/readme.markdown

 > For future development ease, close the `npm: dev` terminal window
 > and press "Allow" on the pop-up asking about autoloading.

+### Adding a new Component

+1. When adding a new component the `npm: dev` workflow breaks down temporarily.
+To resolve, just reload the window or restart the task.

 ---

 ## License